-- · Create an open space plan with robust community engagement - Integrate the open space vision into the Master Plan of Policies and Zoning to enable implementation over time - · Incorporate all types of open space into the network in a balanced way to achieve the community's overall goals and objectives based on the community's values - · Create clear policies and procedures to provide access to publicly owned land to individuals and groups that are working to achieve the vision laid out in the open space plan - · Pursue appropriate ownership models and funding techniques that will best aid in the creation of the open space network over time - · Work to aggregate and consolidate vacant land to facilitate the creation of open space
+- · Create an open space plan with robust community engagement - · Integrate the open space vision into the Master Plan of Policies and Zoning to enable implementation over time - Incorporate all types of open space into the network in a balanced way to achieve the community's overall goals and objectives based on the community's values - Create clear policies and procedures to provide access to publicly owned land to individuals and groups that are working to achieve the vision laid out in the open space plan - Pursue appropriate ownership models and funding techniques that will best aid in the creation of the open space network over time - · Work to aggregate and consolidate vacant land to facilitate the creation of open space - Support pilot projects that test new ideas and work to integrate these pilot projects into the larger open space network - Continue to support people and projects that are already working to implement vacant land transformation

 Detroit Future City will continue to work with our partners, open space stakeholders, elected officials, and Detroit residents to achieve an open space network.
-We will continue to advocate for a comprehensive open space planning process and we will provide technical assistance whenever possible.
+We will continue to advocate for a comprehensive open space planning process and we will provide technical assistance to pilot projects and planning initiatives whenever possible.

 No one organization or agency can do this on their own.
 We must all work together to create and achieve the vision for open space in Detroit.
+A coordinated advocacy campaign is needed across a wide variety of organizations to educate and inspire the public and elected officials on the benefits of an integrated open space network and to advocate for citywide policy and regulatory reform that enables and supports the work of a range of groups, from citywide organizations implementing large scale projects to residents greening individual lots.
 Our collective action will improve quality of life for all Detroiters and create an open space legacy for generations to come, creating a green and sustainable city unlike any other in the world.